karlroberts/sbt-web-s3/README.md

                    Defaults to the sbt-web stagingDirectory: target.value/web/stage.
                    NB that it doesn't not depend on the sbt-web plugin but is intended to work with it.

-    host in s3wsUpload : Host used by the s3wsUpload task, either "mybucket.s3.amazonaws.com" or "mybucket".
+    bucket in s3wsUpload : S3 bucket used by the s3wsUpload task, either "mybucket.s3.amazonaws.com" or "mybucket".

+    bucket in s3wsDeleteAll : S3 bucket used by the s3wsDeleteAll task, either "mybucket.s3.amazonaws.com" or "mybucket".

     progressBar in s3wsUpload : Boolean, defaults to false.
 Set to true to get a progress indicator during S3 uploads/downloads.